-Element Datatype Description Context string RequestSecurityTokenResponse attribute specifyin that identifies the original request.
-This attribute is incospecified in the request.
-TokenType string Identifies the type of token in the response.
-TokenTyp Resource Identifier), one of the following: e is specified as a URI (Uniform ■ urn:oasis:names:tc:SAML:2.0:assertion - for issue and renew operations. http://docs.oasis-open.org/ws-sx/ws-trust/200512/ operations. /RSTR/Status - for validation Lifetime LifetimeType Time period during which a token is valid.
-The lifetim lifetime assigned by the vCenter Single Sign-On serve expiration values.
+Element Datatype Description Context string RequestSecurityTokenResponse a that identifies the original request.
+T specified in the request. ttribute specifying a URI (Uniform Resource Identifier) his attribute is included in the response if it was TokenType string Identifies the type of token in the rea Resource Identifier), one of the follo ponse.
+TokenType is specified as a URI (Uniform wing: urn:oasis:names:tc:SAML:2.0:ass ertion - for issue and renew operations. http://docs.oasis-open.org/ws-sw operations. /ws-trust/200512/RSTR/Status - for validation Lifetime LifetimeType Time period during which a token is valid.
+The lifetime in the token response is the actual lifetime assigned by the vCenter Single Sign-On server.
+The lifetime specifies creation and expiration values.
 RequestedSecurityToken RequestedSecurityTokenType SAML token.
-Renewing RenewingType Indicates whether or not the token can be renewed.
-By server will issue a renewable token. y default, the vCenter Single Sign-On BinaryExchange BinaryExchangeType Contains data for challenge negotiation between vCen Single Sign-On server. ter Single Sign-On client and vCenter КеуТуре string Indicates whether or not key cryptography is used.
-The corresponding to an enumerated type value.
-See Keyl (Uniform Resource Identifier) that specifies the key ty ГуреOpenEnum.
-The value is a URI
+Renewing RenewingType Indicates whether or not the token c server will issue a renewable token. an be renewed.
+By default, the vCenter Single Sign-On BinaryExchange BinaryExchangeType Contains data for challenge negotiation between vCenter Single Sign-On client and vCenter Single Sign-On server. КеуТуре string Indicates whether or not key crypto corresponding to an enumerated typ (Uniform Resource Identifier) that s graphy is used.
+The KeyType is a string value be value.
+See KeyTypeOpenEnum.
+The value is a URI becifies the key type.